Are you planning to invest in houseplants that can withstand chilly weather conditions?

 The Chinese Evergreen is best known for its beautifully patterned leaves.
 It thrives well in tropical climates and can also sustain indoor environments.
 The plant can sustain low-light conditions, cold environments, dry environments, and everything in between.
 So, all you practically need to do is plant it at home.

-Another unique quality of the Chinese evergreen is that it doesn’t discolor even when you’re growing it in a dimly lit room.
-However, since it cannot withstand overwatering either, it is best to use evenly moist soil while planting it.
+Another unique quality of the Chinese evergreen is that it doesn’t discolor even when grown in a dimly lit room.
+However, since it cannot withstand overwatering, it is best to use evenly moist soil while planting it.

 14. Fiddle Leaf